How to Prevent Mold After Water Damage

 Author: ServiceMaster Restore

-Dehumidification and ventilation: It's not enough to just remove the standing water in the fight against mold growth.
-Mold loves moisture and that includes the moisture found in the air after a flood or other water damage event.
-Dehumidification (removing moisture from the air) and ventilation are needed to facilitate thorough removal of moisture from the space.
-Open windows, run fans and dehumidifiers to begin the drying process.
+It's not enough to remove the standing water in the fight against mold growth.
+Mold loves moisture, including moisture in the air after a flood or other water damage.

 Safety Tip: Area rugs and draperies are extremely heavy when wet, so exercise caution when lifting and removing these items.

-Preventing mold growth after water damage is not an easy task.
-Thoroughly drying, cleaning, and sanitizing all affected items can be a painstaking process.
-While we believe all homeowners should know what proper water and mold remediation entails, we also know the specialized job should often be left to the professionals.
+Preventing mold growth after water damage is not easy.
+Thoroughly drying, cleaning, and sanitizing all affected items can be painstaking.
+While we believe all homeowners should know what proper water and mold remediation entails, we also know that the specialized job should often be left to professionals.

 Related Articles